 Mimosa is an extremely fast-growing deciduous tree.
-On an average, it grows to a height of 20 to 40 feet (6 to 12 m).
-Its bark is dark brown in color and has a smooth texture.
+On average, it grows to 20 to 40 feet (6 to 12 m) in height.
+Its bark is dark brown and has a smooth texture.

 The soft, green leaves of Mimosa look very similar to that of the fern plant.
 They are 5 – 8 inches (12.5 to 20 cm) in length and 3 – 4 inches (7.5 to 10 cm) in width.
-These leaves grow in a cluster and appear as a feather on the lime-green colored stems.
-The foliage has a special, sensitive characteristic, in which the leaflets tend to fold themselves in at night.
-It is because of this peculiarity, that the tree's Persian name means "Night Sleeper”, and it is known as the "Sleeping Tree" in Japan.
+These leaves grow in a cluster and appear as a feather on the lime-green-colored stems.
+The foliage has a special sensitive characteristic in which the leaflets tend to fold themselves in at night.
+Because of this peculiarity, the tree's Persian name means "Night Sleeper," and it is known as the "Sleeping Tree" in Japan.

 As it belongs to the legume family, its fruits develop from flat pods.
 These pods are straw-colored, oval-shaped, and 6 inches (15 cm) long.
 Though these pods ripen by August or September, they stay on the plant until winter, after which they either drop off or are blown away by the wind.
-Each pod contains about 5 – 10 seeds which are about half an inch in size, oval-shaped, and brown in color.
+Each pod contains about 5 – 10 seeds, nearly half an inch in size, oval-shaped, and brown.

-Mimosa is capable of growing in some really hardy zones and can survive in temperatures as low as -10 degrees Fahrenheit (-23 degrees Celsius).
-Although it grows exceptionally well in bright and full sunlight, it can grow in partially shaded areas as well.
-The plant can grow on a large variety of soil types like clay, loam, and sandy soil.
-The soil should ideally be acidic but a mild alkaline soil would suffice too.
+Mimosa can grow in some hardy zones and survive in temperatures as low as -10 degrees Fahrenheit (-23 degrees Celsius).
+Although it grows exceptionally well in bright and full sunlight, it can grow in partially shaded areas.
+The plant can grow on various soil types like clay, loam, and sandy soil.
+The soil should ideally be acidic, but mildly alkaline soil would suffice too.
 The plant is known to survive in droughts and hence requires little watering.

-The ideal time for planting a Mimosa is during the spring on a well drained soil.
-As these flowering plants prefer soil which is acidic in nature, it is advised that you add peat moss and composted leaves at regular intervals to maintain its acidic properties.
+The ideal time for planting a Mimosa is during the spring on well-drained soil.
+As these flowering plants prefer acidic soil, it is advised that you add peat moss and composted leaves at regular intervals to maintain their acidic properties.
 Water the plant and soil enough, but not so much as to saturate it.
-Keep the area under the tree clean, by sweeping away the fallen flowers and seed pods.
-Pruning of the branches should ideally be done during fall.
+Keep the area under the tree clean by sweeping away the fallen flowers and seed pods.
+Pruning of the branches should ideally be done during the fall.
 This tree often tends to get infested by pests like webworm caterpillars.
 If affected, the branches should be removed as soon as possible to prevent any collateral damage to the plant.
 If not taken care of, the need to spray insecticides might arise.

-Now that you know about the conditions favorable for growing a Mimosa and the most preferable time to grow it, you can plant it in your garden, patio, or deck.
-The Mimosa can reproduce speedily and cover vast areas in a short period of time.
+Now that you know about the conditions favorable for growing a Mimosa and the preferable time to grow it, you can plant it in your garden, patio, or deck.
+The Mimosa can reproduce speedily and cover vast areas in a short period.
 Plant it for decorative purposes to enhance the beauty of your garden.

-Reproduction occurs both, vegetatively as well as by pollination.
-The seeds are dispersed mainly in the areas close to the parent plant, but may be dispersed to other areas by water or wildlife as well.
-In vegetative reproduction, trees are cut back for the purpose of regrowth.
+Reproduction occurs both vegetatively as well as by pollination.
+The seeds are dispersed mainly in the areas close to the parent plant but may be dispersed to other areas by water or wildlife.
+In vegetative reproduction, trees are cut back for regrowth.